 Pessimistic take: There’s a small yet noticeable number of people on the internet who’ve had leaks with their Pod 2.
 If my cover didn’t last eight months without leaking, how many people would get through five years of ownership with a leak-free cover?
 The customer service was fast-acting, but the cover only comes with a two-year warranty.
 What happens after that?
 That’s a scary thought because Eight Sleep might not even be around by then.

 Optimistic take: My leak was so insignificant that I didn’t even know it happened.
 It likely would’ve gone unnoticed if I hadn’t upgraded to the Pod 3.
-Plus, the Pod 3 likely addresses any of the leak concerns from the previous generation, and there are no signs of leaks after four months of sleeping on the Pod 3 Cover.
+Plus, the Pod 3 likely addresses any of the leak concerns from the previous generation, and there are no signs of leaks after six months of sleeping on the Pod 3 Cover.
 I can’t find a single complaint about the Pod 3 on Reddit either.

 Either way, Eight Sleep’s longevity is something you should consider when dropping thousands on one.
 However, if this is a concern of yours, consider upgrading to Eight Sleep's Plus plan.
 It's essentially an insurance policy for $108/year that provides a lifetime warranty.

 When I reviewed the Pod 2, I said, "you’ll need to sacrifice a bit of surface comfort" because I could feel the coils and sensors throughout the grid.
 Plus, the Pod 2 has an annoying strap that runs along my chest that gets tighter as the person on the other side moves.
 I eventually adjusted, and these were worthy sacrifices for temperature control, just not ideal.